Top

 • Moral, mental and physical issues in regards to each parent

-How to Get Child Custody in FL
+Strategies for Winning Child Custody in Jacksonville, FL

-Regarding custody, many parents do not have their child's interest in mind but rather their own.
-Obtaining guardianship in Florida is an entirely different process than in any other state.
+Regarding guardianship, many parents do not have their child's interest in mind but rather their own.
+Obtaining guardianship in Florida is entirely different than in any other state.
 Florida law has changed from previous models to one that stresses the importance of parents sharing the responsibility for the minor.
-This mutual responsibility refers to the sharing of commitment by both parents to care for the child's needs after a divorce.
-This responsibility relates to providing for the child's needs and spending a substantial amount of time with them.

-When developing a timesharing plan, the court takes into consideration many factors concerning both the mother and father.
-Florida law is specific on how the plan is created because it strives to uphold the best interest of the child.
+Florida law is specific on how the plan is created because it strives to uphold the best interest of the children.

 • Parent's mental and physical well-being and health